 If you’re getting married and wanting to take a dope honeymoon, you could have your loved ones can all contribute to help you reach your travel goal.

-Hilton recently increased their prices on a load of their top tier properties from 95k to 120k.
-In fact, some hotels are even 150k.
+Hilton’s top tier properties range between from 95k to 150k.
 With that said, if you’re looking to stay in uber 5 star luxury…buying points can save you a boatload of cash if you’re already in the market for an expensive trip.
 The strategy is the same regardless of the class of hotel though…just make sure you’re saving money, and hopefully making use of a 5th night free.

 Waldorf Astoria Pedegral Cabo.
 120k per night, take advantage of pooling.

 You’ll need 480k Hilton points to snag the Waldorf Pedegral, so if you’re starting from zero, this new offer would sort you out.
 If you didn’t get that offer, you’d need to pool points.